I am a Financial Economist in the Office of Tax Analysis at the U.S. Department of the Treasury.

 I received a PhD in 2022 from the University of Michigan, joint between the Department of Economics and the Ross School of Business' Department of Business Economics and Public Policy.
 Prior to grad school, I worked for several years in economic consulting at The Brattle Group, and received a B.S. in Economics from George Washington University.

-Documenting how family income changes in the years when children begin attending college.
+Analyzing how family income changes in the years when children begin attending college.

 paulrorgan@gmail.com